 I approached this project as a way to not only learn how to work with the FileMaker Admin API but also work with REST APIs in general.
 To that end, I have purposely kept this file very lightweight and as straightforward as possible.
 My goal is to demonstrate how to work with this particular API instead of making a fully fleshed out user interface for general users.
 While fully functional, I’d like to make it easier for FileMaker developers to work with REST APIs in general.

-Starting first with Authentication, the concept works a little differently in Oauth2 applications.
+Authentication works a little differently in Oauth2 applications.
 There is a distinction between “authentication” and “authorization,” as these are two different but similar things.
 Authentication defines using credentials to authenticate against some identity provider.
 Authorization defines having the authority to perform certain tasks.

 Using authorization tokens is a more secure and compliant way of working with REST services.
 It affords multiple levels of compliance with several different existing standards, such as Oauth2, an open standard for authorization.